Skip to main content

 These components are generally kept quite small and simple, and usually delegate actions to the parent component.
 These components should not fetch any data - if that's necessary, it should also be delegated to the parent.

-Components that fall under this category include blocks that repeat on many different pages:
+Components that fall under this category include elements that repeat on many different pages:

 • pagination and filters,